EvanVoodoo/codex-gpt3/README.md

 # codex-gpt3
-An AI tool made using GPT-3.
+An AI :robot: tool made using GPT-3.
+This was made by following this [YouTube tutorial](https://youtu.be/2FeymQoKvrk), and then changed and expanded upon by myself.

 ## Instructions:
 ### Setup